 Just exactly how does renting out a room to a roommate affect your home insurance situation?
 You’re making a profit from your primary residence yet you’re still living in the house.
-What do the insurance companies think of a roommate renting your spare room?
+What do insurance companies think of a roommate renting your spare room?

-Before I had my first roommate move in, I called my home insurance company to see if they were “cool” with the idea of me renting my spare room.
+Before I had my first roommate move in, I called my homeowners insurance company to see if they were “cool” with the idea of me renting my spare room.
 I was kind of hesitant to ask because it’s kind of like don’t ask, don’t tell.
 During my phone conversation with my current homeowner’s insurance company, I explained that I would still be living in my residence while I rent out my spare bedroom.
 The insurance company was unmoved by the thought of me renting out my spare room.